 Photoshop is an amazing program for working with digital images.
 In this beginner course, you’ll discover how it works and what you need to know to get started using it.
 You will see an overview of its uses with demonstrations of features like image cropping, color adjustment and brushes.

 Learn to scan your artwork into the computer and clean up pictures of your artwork or products for print or the web.
 Use Photoshop to “repair” your old photos, make collages with your images and more.

 Get more creative with Photoshop.
 Learn how to modify and distort parts of images.
 Use filters to create interesting effects well suited for book covers or slick posters and ads.
 We’ll also cover how you can import and edit your artwork from Adobe Illustrator.

 Your choice of fonts can be saying more (or less) than you think!
 In this introduction to Typography we will start with a brief historical overview.
 This will help us to understand type and how to use it more effectively.
 We will cover the different font families and the characteristics that make them suitable for different purposes.
 Learn basic text formatting, and ways to “manipulate” letters to meet your design needs and more.

 Ready to create your own web site or learn how it works?
-No prior knowledge required, you’ll be coding from the first day.
 We’ll begin with basic definitions and terminology.
 Students will be introduced to Hypertext Markup language (HTML) and begin creating web pages.
 Subsequently, they will learn about cascading style sheets (CSS) to start styling their content.
 The course will cover web design fundamentals (handling images and fonts on the web) and page layout.
 Finally, there will be an overview on web hosting from setting up an account to uploading files to the web.
 Students will be given resources to continue to maintain their website.
+Basic computer skills required.